 A local partner of global investigative network Organized Crime and Corruption Reporting Project (OCCRP), Temirov Live is known for investigating senior state officials including President Sadyr Japarov.

-In 2022, authorities raided the outlet, unlawfully deported Temirov and banned him from Kyrgyzstan for five years.
+In 2022, authorities raided the outlet, unlawfully deported the outlet’s founder, Bolot Temirov, who is also Tajibek kyzy’s husband, and banned him from Kyrgyzstan for five years.
 Overwhelming evidence suggested police planted drugs on the award-winning journalist in retaliation for his reporting.

 In April 2024, Tajibek kyzy accused prison guards of beating her but authorities said she faked the injuries, including bruising to her face and arms.

-In its October ruling, the Bishkek court also found three other Temirov Live journalists guilty of inciting unrest: Azamat Ishenbekov (link to cap) was jailed for five years while Aike Beishekeyeva and Aktilek Kaparov were given probationary sentences.
+In its October ruling, the Bishkek court also found three other Temirov Live journalists guilty of inciting unrest: Azamat Ishenbekov was jailed for five years while Aike Beishekeyeva and Aktilek Kaparov were given probationary sentences.

 In its verdict, the court relied exclusively on video analyses by state-appointed expert linguists and political scientists.
-One former expert alleged that the experts’ analyses were dictated by security services.
+One former expert alleged that the experts’ analyses in political cases were dictated by security services.

-Since Japarov came to power in 2020, authorities have launched an unprecedented crackdown on independent reporting in a country previously seen as a regional haven for the free press.
+Since Japarov came to power in 2020, authorities have launched an unprecedented crackdown on independent reporting in a country previously seen as a regional haven for the free press, shuttering key outlets and jailing journalists.

-On November 25, the convicted Temirov Live journalists’ appeal got underway in Bishkek City Court.
+On December 18, 2024, an appeals court upheld the four Temirov Live journalists’ convictions, including that of Tajibek kyzy.
 Local media reported that the presiding panel of judges included judges who issued the unlawful deportation order against Temirov.

-CPJ’s emails to the Ministry of Internal Affairs of Kyrgyzstan requesting comment on allegations of planting drugs on Temirov and to the Penitentiary Service seeking comment on Tazhibek kyzy’s alleged beating were not answered.
+CPJ’s emails to the Ministry of Internal Affairs of Kyrgyzstan in September 2025 requesting comment on allegations of planting drugs on Temirov and to the Penitentiary Service seeking comment on Tajibek kyzy’s alleged beating were not answered.